hscells/pybool_ir/README.md

 ## Roadmap

-[x]Get indexing and searching as close as possible to Pubmed.
- - Build out the experiment package to provide stubs for experiments other than ad hoc retrieval (think: classification, seed driven document ranking, etc.).
- - Get and indexing pipeline for more collections, like PMC and Cochrane.
+ - [ ] Get and indexing pipeline for more collections, like PMC and Cochrane.
+ - [ ] Add more documentation, with examples.